-Above we considered the effects of introducing earmarked leave, keeping fixed the replacement rates and total leave duration in the parental leave system.
-Next, we consider a menu of different combinations of these policy parameters..
+Above, we considered the effects of introducing earmarked leave, while keeping the replacement rates and total leave duration in the parental leave system fixed.
+Next, we explore the effects when considering a menu of different combinations of these policy parameters.

-We show in Figure 6 the simulated average outcomes as a function of the number of earmarked weeks under 4 different policy settings: Either low (50%) or high (100%) replacement rates combined with earmarked leave either taken from the initial 32 weeks of shared leave (referred to as "fixed total leave") or added to the total leave (referred to as "fixed shared leave").
-Considering the (red) scenario with low replacement rate with fixed total leave, we find effects similar to the ones presented above.
-The effect on fathers' leavetaking is modest both on the extensive margin (Panel A) and on the average number of weeks on parental leave (Panel B), while total household leave (Panel D) and utility (Panel E) decreases.
+In Figure 6. we show the simulated average outcomes as a function of the number of earmarked weeks under 4 different policy settings: Either low (50%) or high (100%) replacement rates combined with earmarked leave either taken from the initial 32 weeks of shared leave (referred to as "fixed total leave") or added to the total leave (referred to as "fixed shared leave").
+Considering the (red) scenario with a low replacement rate with fixed total leave, we find effects similar to the ones presented above.
+The effect on fathers' leave-taking is modest, both on the extensive margin (Panel A) and on the average number of weeks on parental leave (Panel B), while total household leave (Panel D) and utility (Panel E) decrease.